New BBFC Youth Panel builds on the organisation’s existing youth work to ensure classification policy reflects young people’s views and opinions

 Join the BBFC Youth Panel

-We are recruiting for a BBFC Youth Panel to provide feedback on classification issues and decisions, as well as on other work undertaken by the BBFC, including our marketing and outreach work.
+We are recruiting for new BBFC Youth Panel members to provide feedback on classification issues and decisions, as well as on other work undertaken by the BBFC, including our marketing and outreach work.

 Application top tips

 To help you with this challenge, we’ve come up with some Top Tips of things to consider when recording your video: